ErpNetDocs/winclient/introduction/dashboard/overview.md

-# Dashboard
+# Workspace

-The <b>Dashboard</b> shows the different system forms you will need when working with @@winclientfull.
+The <b>Workspace</b> includes the main menu and the different ribbons, tabs and system forms you will need when working with @@winclientfull.

+Here is a pucture of the [main menu](main-menu.md).

 ![The Dashboard](pictures/dashboard.png)

 See the ribbon on the top - it contains tabs with different commands (or buttons).
-Depending on what system Form is open (Document, Navigator/Reference or Definition) and what the positioning of the cursor is, the Command Ribbon will contain different pages with tools for managing the currently active Form.
+Depending on what system form is open (document, navigator/report or definition) and what the positioning of the cursor is, the <b>command ribbon</b> will contain different pages with tools for managing the currently active form.

 ![Command Ribbon](pictures/dashboard-ribbon.png)

-Above the Command Ribbon, you can find additional tools that allow you to do quick search, open the user documentation, or choose the system language.
+Above the command ribbon, you can find additional tools that allow you to do quick search, open the user documentation, or choose the system language.

 ![Search](pictures/dashboard-search.png)